riyagujarathi01/Nykka-beauty-product-analysis/README.md

 ## 📬 Contact

-If you have any questions or feedback, feel free to connect with me on [LinkedIn](www.linkedin.com/in/riya-gujarathi-271640240) or reach out via GitHub.
+If you have any questions or feedback, feel free to connect with me on Linkedin or reach out via GitHub.
+Power BI Dashboard Project | LinkedIn: https://www.linkedin.com/in/riya-gujarathi-271640240/